Michael Thomas (wide receiver, born 1993)

-Michael William Thomas Jr. (born March 3, 1993) is a former American professional football wide receiver.
-He played college football for Ohio State and was selected by the New Orleans Saints in the second round of the 2016 NFL draft.
+Michael William Thomas Jr. (born March 3, 1993) is an American former professional football player who was a wide receiver for the New Orleans Saints of the National Football League (NFL).
+He played college football for Ohio State and was selected by the Saints in the second round of the 2016 NFL draft.
 Thomas holds the record for the most receptions by a player in a single season with 149 in 2019.
 He led the league in receptions in both the 2018 and 2019 seasons, while also leading the league in yardage in the 2019 season.
 Thomas was also the NFL Offensive Player of the Year that year.
 His last four seasons were plagued by injuries.

 Early life

 Thomas attended Taft High School in Woodland Hills, California.
 As a senior, he had 86 receptions for a state-leading 1,656 yards and 21 touchdowns for the Toreadors football team.
 Thomas was ranked by Rivals.com as a four-star recruit.
 He committed to Ohio State University to play college football.
 Thomas attended Fork Union Military Academy for a year after high school and was roommates with fellow Ohio State teammate Cardale Jones.